-Nick has over twelve years of experience in civil engineering with a focus on water resources for land development and municipal infrastructure projects.
+Nick has twenty years of experience in civil engineering with a focus on water resources for land development and municipal infrastructure projects.
 Nick is skilled in evaluating and directing multi-faceted projects from preliminary studies to construction implementation.
-His technical skills in civil and water resources engineering are supported by a respected reputation for expediting project approvals through various agencies at the municipal, provincial and federal levels, as well as Conservation Authorities and rail companies.
-Nick has provided testimony before the Ontario Municipal Board and participated in mediation proceedings involving land development applications.
+His technical skills in civil and water resources engineering are supported by a respected reputation for expediting project approvals through various agencies at the municipal, provincial, and federal levels, as well as Conservation Authorities.
+Nick has provided testimony as an expert witness before the Ontario Land Tribunal (formerly Local Planning Appeal Tribunal) and participated in mediation proceedings involving land development applications.

-As an active member of the Milton Chamber of Commerce, Nick has served as a Director on the Board and volunteers on numerous committees including community awards, scholarship, and fundraising initiatives.
+As an active member of the Milton business community, Nick presently serves on the Milton Economic Development Advisory Committee, has served as a Director on the Milton Chamber of Commerce, and has participated on several committees including community awards, scholarship, and fundraising.

-Nick has maintained strong ties with the University of Guelph where he earned both of his degrees in water resources engineering and ran a series of water management workshops for the Guelph Turfgrass Institute program.
+Nick has maintained strong ties with the University of Guelph where he earned both of his degrees in water resources engineering and delivered a series of water management workshops.
 In 2013, he was the recipient of The School of Engineering’s Mid-Career Award and in 2014 delivered the keynote address at the University’s Annual Symposium for graduate engineers.
-The University is recognized for its leading edge water resources and environmental programs and has been a continuing source of talented co-op and graduate engineers for the company.
+The University is recognized for its leading edge water resources and environmental programs and has been a continuing source of talented co-op students and graduate engineers for the firm.